markbuckle/PHP-MySQL-tutorial/README.md

 <h3>PHP connect to MySQL</h3>

+There's two popular ways to connect PHP to MySQL:
+1) MySQLi Extension
+2) PDO (PHP Data Objects) - many developers use PDO's because they can connect to 12 or more database types.

+For the purpose of this tutorial we will just be using the MySQLi extension

 Go to http://localhost/phpmyadmin/

 This url allows to you to configure your database.
 You can make SQL queries, monitor the status, export/import data, etc.